THE NEED

 » Depression

-Separation from loved ones; the stress and trauma of combat; and seeing oneself and others in harm’s way put veterans at an increased risk of depression.
+Being away from their loved ones, going through the stress and trauma of combat, and seeing their buddies in harm's way can put veterans at risk for dealing with depression.

 07